risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 ### Multiple CDC source tables

-If you are creating multiple PostgreSQL CDC source tables, it is recommended to create a publication in the PostgreSQL database in advance.
+If you are creating multiple PostgreSQL CDC source tables, we recommend you to create a publication in the PostgreSQL database in advance.
 Specify the publication name with the `publication.name` parameter.
 Otherwise, some tables may not function as expected.

 ### Data format